woohoolabs/yin/README.md

 ### Loading relationship data efficiently

-Sometimes it can be benefical or necessary to fine-tune the data of the returned relationship.
-A possible scenario might be when you have a "to-many" relationship with multiple items.
-In this case you might only want to return a data key of a relationship when the relationship itself is included in the response.
+Sometimes it can be beneficial or necessary to fine-tune data retrieval of relationshipS.
+A possible scenario might be when you have a "to-many" relationship containing gazillion items.
+If this relationship isn't always needed than you might only want to return a data key of a relationship when the relationship itself is included in the response.
 This optimization can save you bandwidth by omitting resource linkage.

 An example is extracted from the [`UserResourceTransformer`](https://github.com/woohoolabs/yin/blob/master/examples/User/JsonApi/Resource/UserResourceTransformer.php) example class: